 Why the UK’s Duty of Care Regulations Were Introduced for the Transport Sector

-Many nations suffer fly tipping problems and the UK response has been to introduce a legal duty of care on the originator of waste.
-We have all seen documentaries and information about “rogue” waste traders.
+Most nations suffer fly-tipping problems and the UK response has been to introduce a legal “duty of care” on the originator of waste, to act responsibly when engaging others to remove, transport, and dispose of waste.

-Also, every waste producer must make sure that the necessary waste consignment paperwork required under the Duty of Care regulations is completed if the contractor does not do this, as in the end any commercial producers bears a responsibility whoever actually removes and transports the waste.
+Also, every waste producer must make sure that the necessary waste consignment paperwork required under the Duty of Care regulations is completed.
+If the appointed waste contractor does not do this, as in the end, any commercial producers bear a responsibility whoever actually removes and transports the waste.

-These regulations have been created to reduce and halt fly tipping which can only continue to occur if the waste producer turns a blind eye to the proper completion of procedures in force under the Duty of Care regulations.
+These regulations have been created to reduce and halt fly-tipping which can only continue to occur if the waste producer turns a blind eye to the proper completion of procedures in force under the Duty of Care regulations.

-Full business name and address,
+- Full business name and address,

 - Names and ages of directors,